SpinDoctorMRI/SpinDoctor/README.md

     The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
     Other functions are stored in subfolders of DISTRIBUTE/SRC.
     Documentation of the top level functions can be found in DOC/

+    1. The DISTRIBUTE folder contains drivers for typical simulations.
+    2. The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
+    3. Other functions are stored in subfolders of DISTRIBUTE/SRC.
+    4. Documentation of the top level functions can be found in DOC/
+    5. User Guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/MatrixFormalismModule/User%20Guide.pdf)

 Authors: Jing-Rebecca Li, Try Nguyen Tran, Van-Dang Nguyen.

 Copyright (C) 2019

 	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.